top of page

 Redesigning a life requires stepping off autopilot and asking questions that distraction makes uncomfortable:

-• What kind of work do I want to contribute in the next decade?
+• What kind of work do I want to contribute to in the next decade?

 • Which skills compound over time rather than expire?